11+ Resume Summary Examples by Job (Marketing, Sales, More)

 - Professional Summary

 - Executive Summary

-Driven student of economics with a high GPA, ability to execute, passion of the finance industry, captain of the La Crox team and economics club president.
+Driven student of economics with a high GPA.
+Ability to execute.
+Has a passion for the finance industry.
+Captain of the La Crox team and economics club president.

 - Started an economics club at my university

 Experience across a wide variety of functional areas, devoted team player who utilizes empathy to help guide decision-making in the workforce.
 Cares about collaboration and meeting customer expectations.

 - Transitioned from project management to customer service and back, multiple times